Eichstätt: History

 St. Willibald founded the Diocese of Eichstätt on the site of an old Roman station (Aureatum or Rubilocus) in 741.
 The city was given walls and chartered in 908.
 It was ruled by a prince-bishop, and in the Holy Roman Empire was the seat of the Bishopric of Eichstätt until secularization in 1802.
 In 1806, it became a part of the Kingdom of Bavaria.
 Eichstätt was included as part of the Principality of Eichstätt, which King Maximilian I granted to his son-in-law Eugène de Beauharnais in 1817 and an episcopal see was reestablished in 1821.
 It reverted to the Bavarian crown in 1855.

 In 870, the remains of St. Walpurga were transferred from their original Heidenheim interment to Eichstätt, where in 1035 the newer burial site was enshrined as the Benedictine Abbey of St. Walburga, which continues to this day.

 In 1943, the painter Karl Friedrich Lippmann moved to Eichstätt and stayed until 1955.

 Hortus Eystettensis ("Garden at Eichstätt") is the name of an important botanical book first published in 1613 and written by Basilius Besler.

 World War II

 Allied prisoners of war were held at Oflag VII-B in Eichstätt during World War II.
 Activities carried on by the prisoners there included attempted escapes and the production of plays and musical works.
-These included Hamlet and the Comedy of Errors by William Shakespeare, the premiere of Post-Mortem by Noël Coward and of the Ballad of Little Musgrave and Lady Barnard by Benjamin Britten.
+These included Hamlet and the Comedy of Errors by William Shakespeare, the premiere of Post-Mortem by Noël Coward - featuring Desmond Llewelyn, later best known as Q in the James Bond movies - and of the Ballad of Little Musgrave and Lady Barnard by Benjamin Britten.